csye-6225-northeastern-org/webapp/README.md

 - The resulting AMI can then be used to launch an EC2 instance with the web application already installed and configured.

+#### Steps to run packer
+1. Run the command ```packer validate .``` to validate the existing packer config
+2. Upon success, run ```packer build .``` to execute the packer script that creates AMI
+3. The AMI's created will be with the format webapp-{timestamp} to make sure the AMIs created are unique

 ### build.sh - Bash script to setup the EC2-instance when created from AMI
+- It sets up several variables for the paths of the web application archive, the extracted files, and the base directory of the code.
+- It waits for 30 seconds to allow the EC2 instance to initialize.
+- It updates and upgrades the packages on the EC2 instance and installs several packages, including Git, Node.js, and PostgreSQL 14.
+- It initializes and starts the PostgreSQL 14 service, creates a new database named "csye6225" and a new user named "ec2-user" with the password "pass", and grants the user all privileges on the database.
+- It installs the unzip package and moves the web application archive to the EC2 instance.
+- It checks if the web application archive exists, unzips it to the extracted path, and installs the dependencies of the web application.
+- It moves the web application service file to the systemd location, sets the file permissions, and enables and starts the web application service using systemd.
+It also displays the status of the web application service and its logs using journalctl.
 ### webapp.service
+- This service file makes sure the webapp application runs as stand alone and run the the application
+- In the service file, first the bash_profile will be loaded for the ENV variables and the application will be run so that then app can take the variables

 ## Usage
 The application can be used by hitting the API using postman.
 Please give your credentials by selecting Basic auth under Authorization Tab in Postman